PartPilotLab/PartPilot/README.md

 - 📚 [Prisma](https://prisma.io/)

+<a id="usage"></a>

+## Usage

+### 🐳 Using Docker

+To host Partpilot on your homeserver using Docker-compose: copy the contents of the `docker-compose-release.yml` into a `docker-compose.yml` file on your server start the service using `docker-compose up -d` or `docker compose up -d`.

 <a id="development"></a>

 ## 👨‍💻 Development

 ### Prerequisites

-Here is what you need to be able to run PartPilot:
+Here is what you need to be able to develop PartPilot:

 - [Node.js](https://nodejs.org/en) (Version: >=18.x)